kubernetes-sigs/promo-tools/docs/image-promotion.md

-The promoter generates a promotion record attestation per signing identity and digest (see [Signing and attestation](#signing-and-attestation)): an in-toto statement with the `https://k8s.io/promo-tools/promotion/v1` predicate type recording the promotion metadata (source/destination references, digest, builder identity, timestamp).
+The promoter generates a promotion record attestation per signing identity and digest (see [Signing and attestation](#signing-and-attestation)): an in-toto statement with the `https://k8s.io/promo-tools/promotion/v1` predicate type recording the promotion metadata (source and destination, digest, tags, manifest and commit, promoter version, Prow job and timestamp, see the [predicate specification](./promotion-predicate.md)).
 The statement is signed into a sigstore bundle and attached to the destination digest through the OCI referrers API as described in [Signing and attestation](#signing-and-attestation).
 Attestations can be verified with